Rare Blue Dragons : The Mystical Intruders Enchantingly Disrupt Spring Breakers' Beach Sojourns

 The "blue dragons" arrived there not exactly by accident, but because blue sea slugs tend to go with the flow – literally.

-David Campbell, a Texas-based marine biologist and the founder of the MarineBio Conservation Society, says that's not because of their happy-go-lucky attitude but because they simply aren't very strong.
+David Campbell, a Texas-based marine biologist and the founder of the MarineBio Conservation Society, says that's not because of their happy-go-lucky attitude but because they simply aren't very strong."They are very weak swimmers and go with where the wind and currents take them," he explains.

 Wherever these blue creatures go, they float there upside down.
 But while sea slugs might be drifters, they aren't all that welcoming, which is why the sightings have prompted some Texas organisations – such as the Harte Research Institute, dedicated to the conservation of the Gulf of Mexico – to issue words of caution to spring breakers and other curious beach-goers.